SarahU/TrueFilmData/README.md

 I left the integration and unit tests together as well having the unit tests using the 'prod' location, like the database but I replace these with either mocks, files or dev databases.
 I haven't done this here due to time.

-####Structure
+####Iterating

 I iterated a few times as I built out the functionality.
-Ultimately I came out with one class that provide access to the sources and queries in those sources and 2 feeds that can be run:
+Ultimately I came out with one class that provide access to the sources and queries in those sources, and 2 feeds that can be run as jobs:
 1 - Wikipedia movie process - this could be run as needed.
 The amount of movie data actually needed is a small subset of the data available in this file.
 There is no need to run this everytime you would need to query movie data, so hence this is a separated process.